Equity and Impact By Design

-The Women’s Foundation is the founding member and host of the National Philanthropic Collaborative of Young Women’s Initiatives.
+The Women’s Foundation is the founding member of the National Philanthropic Collaborative of Young Women’s Initiatives.
 Women’s foundations across the country are leading young women’s initiatives in their communities – and replicating the successful WFMN Innovator program – so young women everywhere can thrive.

 Together, we are building a powerful, cross-sector movement led with and by young women driving solutions and change now, community by community, across Minnesota.

 You can make a difference for young women in Minnesota with a gift today.